briankoser/sfc-listeners-guide/episodes/0200-the-sci-fi-christian-bicentennial-self-celebration-extravaganza.md

 {% arc %}This list contains 1 "essential" and 3 "listens".
 For me, the worst episodes are the ones that are forgettable; the worst so far might be {% episodeLink 128 %}, an hour and a half feedback episode containing almost nothing of note.{% endarc %}

-{% timeLink podcast_file_url, '43:58' %} Matt gives his salvation testimony, and it's the best evangelism message Ben has ever heard, and the best story he's ever heard
+{% timeLink {url:podcast_file_url, t:'43:58'} %} Matt gives his salvation testimony, and it's the best evangelism message Ben has ever heard, and the best story he's ever heard

 <div class="top-five">
   <h2 class="has-text-centered">Top 5 Episodes</h2>